polywrap/documentation/src/docs/faq.md

 In a nutshell, wrap execution follows these steps:

-1. The application requests the execution of a wrap
+- The application requests the execution of a wrap
-2. The client fetches the requested wrap
+- Internally, the client:
-3. The client executes the wrap's function inside a WebAssembly runtime
+  - Fetches the requested wrap
-4. The client returns the result of the wrap's function call back to the application
+  - Executes the wrap's function inside a WebAssembly runtime

-DIAGRAM HERE
+- The client returns the result of the wrap's function call back to the application

 ## Where do wraps come from?